The Determined Time - Daniel 9

-The word 'surety' is a legal term used in contracts.
+The word surety (greek, engous) is a legal term used in contracts.
 It means guarantee.
 It points to one who accepts the legal obligation for the performance or payment of a legal action, on the behalf of another.
 Jesus, as the Engous, the guarantee, takes upon himself the performance and payment of the legal obligation required by the covenant.

-He is the One who comes to fill up what is lacking in the Law and the Prophets.
+He is the One who came to fill up what was lacking in the Law and the Prophets.
 What was lacking in the Law and the Prophets, but obedience and fulfillment?
 He fulfilled the Law by being the Perfectly Obedient Israelite.

 Because of His Obedience and Sacrifice, He has become the guarantor of a better and stronger covenant, the eternal covenant in His Blood.